ESM as a responsible investor

 The ESM is committed to green mobility, for example by providing electric car charging stations within its facilities or encouraging staff to participate in local initiatives promoting bike commutes to work.

 The ESM is committed to finding sustainable solutions to disposable plastics.
 Therefore, the ESM signed up to the ‘Zero-Single Use Plastic Manifesto,’ an initiative by Inspiring More Sustainability (IMS) – Luxembourg’s leading sustainability network.
-By signing up to this manifesto, the ESM commits to eliminating single-use plastics throughout the institution by the end of 2020.
+By signing up to this manifesto, the ESM commits to eliminating single-use plastics throughout the institution.

 The ESM Carbon Footprint